 2017 White Chevrolet Cruze

-Auto fans love the a backup camera, traction control, Bluetooth, and a navigation system of this 2017 Chevrolet Cruze LS Auto.
+This 2017 Chevrolet Cruze LT Auto is complete with top-features such as a backup camera, traction control, Bluetooth, and a navigation system.
 It comes with a 1.4 liter 4 Cylinder engine.

 Start the conversation, or Read more at TheMonitor.com.